School visits, community presentations, and other outreach programming will be available Monday – Thursday from 8:30 to 4:30.

 The AHPP also has longer format workshop style presentations available.
 These are custom coordinated between the teacher and the Education Outreach Coordinator.

 This program focuses on historic sites in your town or community.
-It requires advanced planning and a minimum of 60 days’ notice and advanced planning.
+It requires advanced planning and a minimum of 60 days' notice.

 This program is only for towns or cities that have either a residential or commercial historic district.
-One or two-hour tours of these districts can be arranged for students in grades 3-12.
-This program requires a minimum of 90 days’ notice and advanced planning.
+One- or two-hour tours of these districts can be arranged for students in grades 3-12.
+This program requires a minimum of 90 days' notice and advanced planning.